-“Sewage Impacts on Hawaiʻi’s Coastlines: Past, Present and Future” is Topic of October 7 “Know Your Ocean Speaker Series” Webinar
+“Sewage Impacts on Hawaiʻi’s Coastlines: Past, Present and Future” a “Know Your Ocean” Webinar

 Part of Maui Nui Marine Resource Councilʻs Online “Know Your Ocean Speaker Series”

 What will determine the future impacts of sewage on Hawai’i’s nearshore ecosystems and public health?
-Learn more at a free Zoom webinar titled “Sewage Impacts on Hawaiʻi’s Coastlines: Past, Present and Future” by Daniel Amato, Ph.D., which will include recent research and latest information on Hawaiʻi’s wastewater saga.
-The webinar will take place on Wednesday October 7 at 5:30 pm and is free and open to the public.
-It is presented by Maui Nui Marine Resource Council as part of their monthly “Know Your Ocean Speaker Series.”
+Daniel Amato, Ph.D., presented “Sewage Impacts on Hawaiʻi’s Coastlines: Past, Present and Future” which included recent research and the latest information on Hawaiʻi’s wastewater saga.
+The webinar took place on Wednesday, October 7 and was presented by Maui Nui Marine Resource Council as part of their monthly “Know Your Ocean Speaker Series.”
 Advance reservations are recommended as the Zoom webinar is limited to 100 attendees.

 “My talk will share reports on how injection wells and cesspools continue to pollute Hawaiʻi’s waters, with an emphasis on recent Maui studies,” says Dr. Amato. ”I will also present recent decisions from the Hawaiʻi State Legislature and the current status of their effort to phase out cesspools.”